 How is alimony decided?

-- The length of the marriage
+- How long the marriage was

-- Age of the parties
+- How old the parties are

-- Other factors the court considers relevant
+- Other factors the court thinks are relevant

 How much alimony will be paid?

-- Capital gains income and dividend and interest income which come from assets that you have already fairly divided
+- Capital gains income and dividend and interest income which come from assets you have already fairly divided

 If the judge awards “general term alimony” or “rehabilitative alimony,” they may decide not to follow the limits for how long you should pay alimony or how much it should be, if there are good reasons to do so.
-Reasons include:
+Reasons may include: